 We’re a research group based out of Carnegie Mellon University dedicated to developing the theory and practice of epidemic tracking and forecasting.
-Pre-pandemic we worked mostly on influenza, dengue and norovirus; now we focus on COVID.
+Pre-pandemic we worked mostly on influenza, dengue and norovirus; we’ve now picked up a focus on COVID.
 We procure unique data streams that reflect epidemic (or pandemic) activity, extract relevant indicators, and make these publicly and continuously available.
 We and others then use these indicators for nowcasting (situational awareness) and short-term forecasting.

 Public health authorities (federal, state, local), the healthcare industry, the public and private sectors, fellow researchers working on epidemic tracking and forecasting, data journalists, and the general public.

-Since 2016, we’ve developed the Delphi Epidata API, which provides real-time access to epidemiological surveillance data.
+2016.
+We developed and deployed the Epidata API, which provides real-time access to epidemiological surveillance data.

 We're grateful for financial and other support from our collaborators and supporters: